paulohubert/bayeseg/README.md

 **Calibration_real_samples.ipynb**: IPython notebook with an example of calibrating the SeqSeg algorithm on the real OceanPod samples.
 Illustrates both the usage of OceanPod and SeqSeg modules.

-**FastImpl_calibration.ipynb**: IPython notebook illustrating the usage of the SeqSeg module with simulated data.
+**Calibration_simulated_data.ipynb**: IPython notebook illustrating the usage of the SeqSeg module with simulated data.

-**MCMC_convergence.ipynb**: IPython notebook that reproduces the MCMC part of the SeqSeg module.
-To test the chain's convergence.

-**Replication script.ipynb**: IPython notebook that allows exact replication of all the paper's results.

 ### Data folder

 The .wav files obtained from the OceanPod (a hydrophone built at University of São Paulo - Brasil) with recordings from a depth of 20m.
 Each file corresponds to 15 minutes of audio, sampled at 11,025 Hz.

 The .csv files obtained as the result of our segmentation algorithm for two of the samples.
 These files are input to the MATLAB script *spectrograms.m*.
-See paper for details.
+See arXiv paper for details.

 ## System requirements:

-The SeqSeg.c file shipped with the package was created by cython, on Python 3.5 running on an Ubuntu 16.04 LTS operational system.
 The system requirements are as follows:

 GNU Scientific Library (GSL) >= 2.4